Chigang station: History

+Line 2 (now Line 8)

 In the 1988 subway network plan, this station appeared as the terminal station of Line 2 in Haizhu District.
 Later, in 1997, in Plan A, this station became an intermediate station of Line 5 (now Line 8), which was dismantled from Line 2, and also interchanged with other lines.
 In later plans, this station was designated as an intermediate station on Line 8 and was no longer an interchange station.
 Subsequently, this station became one of the stations of the first phase of the old Line 2, which was built first, and the method of pre-emptive long-term split was adopted.
 Construction of the first phase of Line 2 officially started on 10 October 1999.

 The storage line on the east side of the station was originally not planned.
 Since Kecun station to the west of this station was suddenly designated as a future interchange station with Line 3, the planned intermediate terminus needed to be moved east from to cover Kecun Station.
 However, Kecun Station did not add a storage line during construction, so it was changed to this station as the intermediate terminus.
 At the same time, a storage line was added to the east of the station to provide a small intersection turnback condition.